 One garden item I have been using for several years now is a rain barrel.
 Living in Florida means its hot and you pay dearly for your water usage.
 I have a lot of potted plants around the house and having the rain barrel has saved me some money for sure.
 And during the rainy season, my barrel is always full.
 It only takes a small amount of rain to fill this barrel up.

-I love the flat back on it so it fits snug against the wall.
+I love the flat back on it so it fits snug against the wall and the screen keeps mosquitoes from laying eggs.
 As you can see in the picture above, the rain gutter spout sits on top and lets the rain drain into the screen.
-For a couple of years we didn’t notice how all the water that didn’t go in the barrel was eroding away the sandy ground all around the barrel and the area in front of it.
+For a couple of years, we didn’t notice how all the water that didn’t go in the barrel was eroding away the sandy ground all around the barrel and the area in front of it.
 If it poured hard the water would pour down the side of the barrel where the plants were.
 You can see also in the picture I had bricks holding the rain gutter spout still because the water coming down the spout could get pretty intense sometimes.
 The barrel had sunk about 4 inches in the ground from all the rain eating away the dirt under the concrete blocks.
-We needed to figure a better way to divert the rain water and not cause erosion.
+We needed to figure a better way to divert the rainwater and not cause erosion.

 It was really easy to add to our rain barrel and the gutter.
 When the barrel is full, the water goes back into the diverter to head out the rain gutter and onto the grass.
 No more erosion.
 You can open the clear plastic area and pull out any leaves or debris that may collect there.
 The video below shows how easy it is to install and why its great to have a rain barrel.

 I love the idea of using the rain to water my plants and my garden and not water with chemicals in it.
 And I love saving money too.

 He provides rain for the earth; he sends water on the countryside – Job 5:10

 * * * *